Frequently Asked Questions

 The minimum age to apply for the Program is 19.
 This is because in order for a pilot to obtain an ATP license, which is required to fly for JetBlue, the FAA requires the pilot be at least 23.

 The FAA requires pilots to be under the age of 65 to fly for an air carrier operated under FAR 121 (such as JetBlue).
 This Program takes four years to complete.

 The cost of the Program is approximately $110,000.
 Payment is due in phases.

-The cost of the Program will be spread out over the first ~15 months, paid in installments at the beginning of each training phase.
-For the remaining of the four years, Trainees will be salaried employees of our partner, CAE.
+The cost of the Program will be spread out over the first ~12 months, paid in installments at the beginning of each training phase.
+When trainees become flight instructors, they will be salaried employees of our partner, CAE.

 Your tuition and fees cover all training events and necessary supplies (iPad, flight manuals, etc.).
 Lodging and transportation are provided for the entirety of your training.
-Food is provided only during the Foundation Course, which takes place over the first four weeks of training.
+Food is included in the cost of the Foundation Course and Airline Preparation Course, which take place at JetBlue University.
+An optional food stipend can be included as part of the program cost and can be utilized during the portion of training at CAE.

 When you are selected for the Gateway Select Program, you will be offered a contract with CAE, our training business partner.
-Additionally, JetBlue will extend to you a conditional offer of employment valid upon successful completion of the approximate four year Program.
-We expect to use two separate start dates – January 2018, and May 2018 (subject to change, with notice).
+Additionally, JetBlue will extend to you a conditional offer of employment valid upon successful completion of the full length of the Program.
+We expect to offer three separate start dates in 2019 – February 2019, June 2019 and October 2019 (subject to change, with notice).
 Although you will have the ability to provide your preference, training commencement will ultimately be a matter of JetBlue’s availability.

-We would be happy to provide accepted cadets with a site visit at either the CAE facility near Phoenix, AZ or the JetBlue facility in Orlando, FL upon request.
+We would be happy to help coordinate a visit at either the CAE facility near Phoenix, AZ or the JetBlue facility in Orlando, FL for accepted candidates upon request.

 Each cadet will receive one uniform provided by CAE.